 the Environmental Management Commission of the City of Kansas City, MO and

-currently serves on the Board of Cultivate KC.
+is the past President of the Board of Cultivate KC.